Cookie Consent

 #4 Record keeping

-On the backend, there has to be a mechanism for records of user acceptance, including the date and time of acceptance, the IP address or device information, and any other relevant data.
+On the backend, there has to be a mechanism for keeping end records of acceptance, including the date and time of acceptance, the IP address or device information, and any other relevant data.

 Also read: Tips to Store Your Contracts Effectively